dfnwtf/dfnwtf/README.md

 ### Latrine Bot

-Cloud-only Pump.fun automation: claim creator fees, buy the token back, drop the proceeds to holders by tier rules.
-No CLI, no local node, no scripts to maintain.
+Cloud-only Pump.fun automation for projects that want buybacks and holder airdrops without needing coding knowledge.
+The bot claims creator fees, buys the token back, splits the pool, and drops rewards to holders by tier rules.
+Setup is handled through a simple dashboard - if you can fill in basic project details, you can launch it.

 - **Site:** [latrinebot.com](https://latrinebot.com)
 - **Dashboard:** [latrinebot.com/app](https://latrinebot.com/app)